 It took just 15 minutes for the meeting to decide to capitulate Singapore to the Japanese and change the course of history.

-Now, the Battlebox is reopening to the public, providing an authentic way to experience the grim events that shaped Singapore and the region.
+Now that the BattleBox is reopened to the public, it providing an authentic way to experience the grim events that shaped Singapore and the region.

 First-hand View of History

-Through stories introducing the personalities around the table, visitors will gain a better understanding of what led Percival to eventually make the infamous trip from the Fort Canning to Upper Bukit Timah and surrender Singapore to the Japanese.
+There are also descriptive panels on the wall that provide visitors with a better understanding of what led Percival to eventually make the infamous trip from the Fort Canning to Upper Bukit Timah and surrender Singapore to the Japanese.

 A visit to Battlebox will allow visitors to gain an appreciation of Singapore’s past, remember the sacrifices of those who lived through the Second World War and walk away with greater fortitude for the future.